2 4 0 T U R B O . C O M

 The spacer is NOT USED for factory DeCarbon gas dampers or when fitting Bilstein HD high-pressure gas dampers.

 Boge Turbo Gas struts are an unknown for me.
-It has been reported that some installations used spacers and some did not.
+It has been reported that some installations have used spacers and some did not.

-Spring steel shims with an outside diameter of 45 mm combined to a thickness of close to 3.8 mm should work.
+Spring steel shims with an outside diameter of 45 mm, combined to a thickness of close to 3.8 mm should work.
 Try these 45 mm OD spring steel shims from McMaster Carr, available in multiple thicknesses.

 1 mm Shims: